bess/modsbridge/README.md

 Future lessons:

 ### 3. Exporting MaRC into MODS:
-	- Character encoding: utf8 vs marc8 for marc to mods transformations
+	- detect character encoding: utf8 vs marc8 for marc to mods transformations
+	- change character encoding for a record

 ### 4. Checking for required fields:
 	- which fields are required for your local practice?